kbclingen/Dioscoreavillosa/README.md

 [^ref15]: Marker, R.E., D.L.
 Turner, P.R.
 Ulshafer.
 “Sterols.
 CIV.
 Diosgenin from certain America plants.” *Journal of the American Chemical Society* 62 (September 1940): 2542-2543.
 [^ref16]: Russell Earl Marker, interviewed by Sturchio, Jeffrey L. in Pennsylvania State University on April 17, 1987.
 Philadelphia: Science History Institute, n.d.
 Oral History Transcript 0068.
 [^ref17]: Marker, Russell E., R.B.
 Wagner and Paul R. Ulshafer.
 “Sterols.
 CXLVI.
 Sapogenins.
 LX.
 Some New Sources of Diosgenin.” *Journal of American Chemical Society* 64 (1942):1283-1285.
 [^ref18]: Lehmann, Pedro.
-“Early History of Steroid Chemistry in Mexico: the story of three remarkable men.” *Steroids* 57, no. 8 (1992): 403-408.
+“Early History of Steroid Chemistry in Mexico: the story of three remarkable men.” *Steroids* 57, no. 8 (1992): 403-408; Laveaga, *Jungle*.
-[^ref19]: Laveaga, *Jungle*.
-[^ref20]: Lehmann, "Steroid."
+[^ref19]: Lehmann, "Steroid."
-[^ref21]: Govaerts, R., Wilkin P. and Saunders, R.M.K. *World Checklist of Dioscoreales:Yams and their allies*.
-Kew: The Board of Trustees of the Royal Botanic Gardens, 2007.
+[^ref20]: Govaerts, R., Wilkin P. and Saunders, R.M.K. *World Checklist of Dioscoreales:Yams and their allies*.
+Kew: The Board of Trustees of the Royal Botanic Gardens, 2007; Laveaga, *Jungle*.
+[^ref21]: Lehmann, "Steroid," American Chemical Society, *Marker.*
 [^ref22]: Laveaga, *Jungle*.
-[^ref23]: Lehmann, "Steroid."
-[^ref24]: American Chemical Society, "Marker."
-[^ref25]: Laveaga, *Jungle*.
+[^ref23]: Marker successfully synthesized progesterone from Dioscorea mexicana.
+Yet, he failed to secure American pharmaceutical interest so he moved to Veracruz and cofounded Syntex Laboratories in Mexico City in 1944.
+This marked the beginning of the Mexican steroid industry, which would shape the global industry for years to come.
+Marker himself was only involved in Syntex for a few years.
+He permanently moved back to the United States in 1956 after the United States established an embargo against Mexico, accusing the Mexican government and Syntex of monopolizing the market for diosgenin, the profitable source of which was squarely within Mexico’s borders.
+Hayden, *Nature*.
-[^ref26]: Hayden, Cory. *When Nature Goes Public: The Making and Unmaking of Bioprospecting in Mexico*.
-Princeton: Princeton University Press, 2020.
-[^ref27]: Gereffi, Gary. *The Pharmaceutical Industry and Dependency in the Third World.* Princeton: Princeton University Press, 2017.
+[^ref24]: Hayden, Cory. *When Nature Goes Public: The Making and Unmaking of Bioprospecting in Mexico*.
+Princeton: Princeton University Press, 2020; Gereffi, Gary. *The Pharmaceutical Industry and Dependency in the Third World*.
+Princeton: Princeton University Press, 2017.
-[^ref28]: Marker, "Oral History."
+[^ref25]: Marker, "Oral History."
-[^ref29]: Laveaga, *Jungle*.
+[^ref26]: Laveaga, *Jungle*.
-[^ref30]: Chapela, Ignacio.
+[^ref27]: Chapela, Ignacio.
 “Biodiversity in the Age of Information: A Critical Analysis of Conservation Initiatives Associated with the Discovery of New Pharmaceuticals.”
 In *Biodiversity, Biotechnology, and Sustainable Development in Health and Agriculture: Emerging Connections*.
 Washington, D.C.: Panamerian Health Organization, 1996.
+[^ref28]: Marker, "Oral History."
+[^ref29]: Syntex. *Syntex Annual Report*.
+Mexico City: Syntex Laboratorios, 1963.
+[^ref30]: Planned Parenthood. *The Birth Control Pill: A History*.
+New York: Planned Parenthood, 2005.
 [^ref31]: Marker, "Oral History."
-[^ref32]: Hayden, *Nature*.
-[^ref33]: Syntex. *Syntex Annual Report*.
+[^ref32]: Syntex. *Syntex Annual Report*.
 Mexico City: Syntex Laboratorios, 1963.
-[^ref34]: Planned Parenthood. *The Birth Control Pill: A History*.
-New York: Planned Parenthood, 2005.
-[^ref35]: Watkins, Elizabeth Siegel. *On the pill: a social history of oral contraceptives, 1950-1970*.
-Baltimore: John Hopkins University press, 1998.
-[^ref36]: Planned Parenthood, *Birth Control*.
-[^ref37]: Zava.
-“Contraception around the world: interactive map.” *Online Doctor*.
+[^ref33]: Zava.
+“Contraception around the world: interactive map.”
+Online Doctor.
 May 5, 2014.
-Accessed online April 19, 2021.
+Accessed online April 19, 2021; Beauchamp, Zack.
-[^ref38]: Beauchamp, Zack.
 “Here’s a map of the countries where the pill is fully subsidized (it includes Iran).” *Vox*.
 June 30, 2014.
 Accessed April 19, 2021.
-[^ref39]: Caldwell et al. “An Assessment of Potential Exposure and risk from Estrogens in Drinking Water.” *Environmental Health Perspectives* 118, no. 3 (2010): 338-344.
+[^ref34]: Caldwell et al. “An Assessment of Potential Exposure and risk from Estrogens in Drinking Water.” *Environmental Health Perspectives* 118, no. 3 (2010): 338-344.
-[^ref40]: Fisher, Carl, Claudia Martins, Ed George and Pranathi Perati.
+[^ref35]: Fisher, Carl, Claudia Martins, Ed George and Pranathi Perati.
 “Expanded Analysis of Human Hormones in Drinking Water Using Solid-Phase Extraction and Liquid Chromatography Tandem Mass Spectronomy.” *ThermoFisher Scientific*.
 2009.
-[^ref41]: Pengelly, Andrew.
+[^ref36]: Pengelly, Andrew.
 “Dioscorea villosa L. Wild yam.” *Appalachian Plant Monographs*.
 Tai Sophia Institute Appalachian Center for Ethnobotanical Studies.
 2011.